-Vanderbilt’s four undergraduate schools (College of Arts and Science, Blair School of Music, School of Engineering, and Peabody College of Education and Human Development) offer a distinct yet close-knit environment, allowing students countless opportunities to pursue their academic passions, including new avenues for growth via undergraduate research.
+Vanderbilt’s four undergraduate schools (Blair School of Music, College of Arts and Science, Peabody College of Education and Human Development, and School of Engineering) offer a distinct yet close-knit environment, allowing students countless opportunities to pursue their academic passions, including new avenues for growth via undergraduate research.

-Life at Vanderbilt includes rigorous academics combined with a noticeable sense of balance and respect.
+Life at Vanderbilt includes rigorous academics combined with deep engagement outside the classroom.
 Vanderbilt is committed to fostering inquiry, dialogue, and a greater appreciation of the racial, cultural, geographic, and political perspectives that make up the Vanderbilt mosaic.

-Your first year at Vanderbilt will be a chance to experience life at The Martha Rivers Ingram Commons.
-This freshman living/learning community, based on the Oxford-Cambridge model, consists of 10 residence halls, or “houses,” surrounding a main dining and student center.
-Faculty, including the Dean of The Ingram Commons and her family, live at The Ingram Commons, facilitating easy and meaningful interactions between students and professors.
-Frequent educational and social programming at The Ingram Commons invites students and faculty to explore current events and social issues.
+Your first year at Vanderbilt will be a chance to experience life on The Martha Rivers Ingram Commons.
+This living/learning community, based on the Oxford-Cambridge model, consists of 10 residence halls, or “houses,” surrounding a main dining hall and student center.
+Faculty live on The Ingram Commons, facilitating easy and meaningful interactions between students and professors.
+Frequent educational and social programming at The Commons invites students and faculty to explore current events and social issues.

 The Vanderbilt community

-Vanderbilt attracts students from across the country and around the world and sits on a 330-acre campus designated a national arboretum.
-An active campus life, stellar academics, and urban setting work to maintain a high retention rate, as 97% of first-year students return sophomore year.
+Vanderbilt attracts students from across the country and around the world and sits on a 334-acre campus that is designated an arboretum.
+An active campus life, stellar academics, and an urban setting work to maintain a high retention rate, as 97% of first-year students return sophomore year.